blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ### Removing link ordering

 Adding a type extension mechanism causes issues with the behavior of links in situations where a link type extends another link type, and an entity type refers to both of them.
+This, combined with a few other reasons explored below, has lead to us suggesting the removal of link ordering from the specification.

 #### Conflicting Link Orderings